 It was noted that we need to be careful about what to specify if we want to allow “incomplete” random-acccess AUs (IRAP and GDR).
 In spirit, it was agreed that we would like to allow this if it is not too difficult to specify.

-Revisit after offline study.Revisit after
+AfterA offline study, this was further discussed on 23 April at 0835 (GJS).
+An issue was whether to handle missing output layers with a normative specification or to leave this outside the scope of the standard.
+The side activity did not identify a bug in the proposed scheme, but concluded (taking into consideration the outcome for JVET-R0067) that leaving the behaviour outside the scope is preferred.
+No action was thus taken.